countable-web/open-source-corporation/sales/SALES.rst

 Process
 ~~~~~~~

 TODO: sourcing leads.
 TODO: qualifying leads.
 TODO: learn about their
 challenges and determine if we can help.
-See [../product/DISCOVERY.md]
+See `Discovery <DISCOVERY.rst>`__

 Day to Day Practices
 ~~~~~~~~~~~~~~~~~~~~